ayushgupta0610/0x-api-stuff/README.md

 - Development Mode: `npm run dev`
 - Building: `npm run build`
 - Production Mode: Set `.env` to `NODE_ENV="production"` then `npm run build && npm run start`

-## 🤝 Feedback and Contributions

-We'd love to hear your feedback and suggestions for further improvements.
-Feel free to contribute and join us in making backend development cleaner and faster!

-🎉 Happy coding!